SCOUT - PROFICIENCY BADGES - I, J & K's

 Introduced 1909

-Required: A scout must be able to carry on a simple conversation, write a simple letter on subject given by examiner, read and translate passage from a book or newspaper, in either Esperanto or any language that is not of his own country.
+Required: A scout must be able to carry on a simple conversation, write a simple letter on a subject given by examiner, read and translate passage from a book or newspaper, in either Esperanto or any language that is not of his own country.

 a.
 Circular, serge cloth, no wording